 The Amex Blue Business Plus’ target market is small business owners who don’t spend more than $50,000 a year

 If you’re a business startup, you’ll also want the card because of its lengthy 0% intro offer on purchases and balance transfers.
-This helps you make big purchases on materials and equipment that would help kickstart your business.
+It’s one of those small business cards that can help you make big purchases on materials and equipment to help you kickstart your business.

 You can try getting the Amex Business Gold or the Amex Business Platinum.
 These cards have annual fees but the points earnings and rewards are bigger.